Jai (actor): 2011–2013: Success in multi-starrers

-2014–2020: Comedy genres
+2014–2020: Action and comedy roles

 Jai carried on featuring as the lead actor, as opposed to multi-starrer films, between 2014 and 2016 albeit to limited success.
 His first release in the period, the comedy film Vadacurry (2014) opened to positive reviews from critics and performed well at the box office, with a critic noting: "Jai is good with romance and comedy, so the role is perfect for him".
 His subsequent releases including Aascar Films' romantic-comedy Thirumanam Ennum Nikkah (2014) alongside Nazriya and Valiyavan (2015), co-starring Andrea Jeremiah, where the former performed average and the latter performed poorly at the box office, while also receiving negative reviews.
 Likewise, his two releases in 2016, Manimaran's social drama Pughazh (2016) and Gautham Vasudev Menon's long-delayed production Tamilselvanum Thaniyar Anjalum (2016), where he portrayed a mail carrier, also performed average at the box office.
 During the period, producer T. Siva spoke out against Jai for failing to promote his films despite his lack of stardom.
 Following a string of unsuccessful films, Jai experienced critical and commercial acclaim with his role in Venkat Prabhu's sequel Chennai 600028 II (2016), where he reprised his role of Raghu from the original film.
 The story revolved around the reunion of the old cricket team for the wedding of Jai's character, and opened to positive reviews in December 2016, with critics stating that Jai made "a good comeback".
 In 2017, Jai appeared in the romantic comedy film Enakku Vaaitha Adimaigal, portraying an IT worker who is unlucky in love.
 In late 2018, he signed Madhura Raja alongside Mammootty marking his debut in Malayalam Cinema which was released in April 2019.
 Then next, Neeya 2 (2019), a romantic horror film.
 His 25th film, Capmaari was directed by S. A. Chandrasekhar.
-In 2020, Triples is Jai’s first OTT offering and is in the form of a web-series, another first for the actor as well.
+In 2020, Triples is Jai's first OTT offering and is in the form of a web-series, another first for the actor as well.